raiden-network/raiden/docs/api_walkthrough.rst

     DELETE /api/v1/connection/0xc9d55C7bbd80C0c2AEd865e9CA13D015096ce671

 This call will take some time to finalize, due to the nature of the way that settlement of payment channels work.
-For more information on the nature of settlement see :doc:`TODO ADD DOCUMENT ON RAIDEN PAYMENT CHANNEL NATURE <link-to-doc.rst>`.
+As an example there is a ``settlement_timeout`` period after calling ``close`` that needs to expire before ``settle`` can be called.

 .. _transferring-tokens: